Ginger Training Institute

 Learn more about our training programs:Behavioral Health Coach Training→Clinical Training→

-Ginger provides its members with access to virtual mental health support through a multi-tiered collaborative care model.
+Ginger provides its members with access to virtual mental health support through a multidisciplinary, team-based care model.
 Behavioral health coaches, therapists, psychiatrists, and member support specialists work together to provide comprehensive care and improve treatment outcomes for members.

 Upon signing up for Ginger, members have access to text-based coaching services and a library of self-guided, skill-building content.
 Coaches help members create an action-oriented plan to focus on the present and work towards goals for the future.